 Pentax KP versus Pentax K-70

 The Pentax KP and the Pentax K-70 are two digital cameras that were announced, respectively, in January 2017 and June 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The KP has a resolution of 24.1 megapixel, whereas the K-70 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Pentax KP and the Pentax K-70.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the KP – represents the basis or 100 percent across all the size and weight measures).